SkPhilipp/python-sqlite-tasks/README.md

 ### Producers

-Producers configure and emit tasks as well as follow their progression, like so:
+Producers queue tasks as can follow their progression, like so:

 ```python
 #!/usr/bin/env python3